Manifesto

 Our electricity comes only from renewables

 One day, fossil fuels will run out, and we aim to have the food supply ready for that eventuality!
-We're not able to currently generate our renewables here on the farm, so we support a supplier called Good Energy, which uses purely renewables.
+We're not able to currently generate all our renewables here on the farm, so we also use Octopus Energy, who supply purely renewable energy.

 Land Use